dionyziz/marabu-course/docs/exercises.md

 - Create the logic to represent a block.
 - Check the proof-of-work.
+- Ensure the target is the one required.
 - Check that all contained transactions are valid.
+- Check for coinbase transactions.
+- When you receive a block object from the network, validate it before gossiping it.

 # Exercise 6

+In this exercise, you will implement chain validation in your Marabu node.

+- Implement the longest chain rule.
+- Ensure the first block in the chain is genesis.
+- Ensure timestamps are increasing.
+- Implement getchaintip/chaintip.
+- Use getchaintip to inquire others about their chains.
+- Download chains recursively from tip to genesis.

+# Exercise 7

+In this exercise, you will maintain a mempool of transactions in your Marabu node.

+- Listen for transactions as they are gossiped on the network.
+- Keep track of which transactions have been confirmed and which one have not.
+- Maintain a mempool of unconfirmed transactions.
+- Implement mempool/getmempool.
+- Maintain a UTXO.
+- Update your UTXO as blocks and transactions arrive.
+- Modify your chain validation to ensure transactions do not double spent.
+- Update your UTXO when your mempool does not match a newly mined block.
+- Deal with UTXO updates when the chain reorgs.

+# Exercise 8

 In this exercise, you will implement your own miner for your Marabu node.

+- Collect transactions in your mempool into a block.
-- Create the logic to build a block.
+- Create the logic to build a block template.
 - Mine on the candidate block to discover proof-of-work.
+- Benchmark and optimize your miner.
+What hashrate can you achieve?
+- Broadcast your newly discovered block when it is found.

-# Exercise 7
+# Exercise 9

 In this exercise, you will try to attack your peers.
 Look at the source code of the implementations of three of your fellow students.